fabbricadigitale/paper-chip/README.md

 Material design: [Chips](https://material.io/guidelines/components/chips.html#).

-Polymer 2.x `<paper-chip>` may contain a icon or a photo, some line of text or a contact information with Material Design styling.
+> Polymer 2.x `<paper-chip>` may contain a icon or a photo, some line of text or a contact information with Material Design styling.

-### Examples
+## Usage

 Basic paper-chip
 ```html